robertjwozniak/Web-Device-Manager-API/README.md

 </ul>

 ## 3. Caution
-<p>Even if the browser marks the website as a trustfull source to update the out-dated drivers, it doesn't exclude the user from having antivirus software installed on the local machine.
+<p>Even if the browser marks the website as a trustful source to update the out-dated drivers, it doesn't exclude the user from having antivirus software installed on the local machine.
 The website even if marked as trustful one, can offer a malware content.
-The trusful mark doesn't give you a guarantee that the web page doesn't contain malware.</p>
+The trustful mark doesn't give you a guarantee that the web page doesn't contain malware.</p>

 ## 4. Syntax